bugwelle/bugwelle-lightning-talks/README.md

+# My lightning talks

+This repository contains some of my lightning talk presentation.

+## German

-# [German] Präsentation zum Compiler Explorer
+ - Compiler Explorer

-Präsentation für meinen Lightning Talk.
-Folien mit Google Docs erstellt, dann exportiert.